-Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 1, Action 3 2023 Dashboard While we have seen some success with our current initiatives on attendance and culture, it is critical that we maintain this as an area of focus to help all of our students succeed.
-For absenteeism, the rate for ELs exceeded the schoolwide rate by 3%, a 7% improvement from the prior year.
-Similarly, while the absenteeism rate for low-income students closely matched the schoolwide rate, it was the result of a slightly faster rate of improvement.
-Similarly, our English Learners on the school climate survey expressed a slightly lower sense of safety (82%) and an equivalent sense of connectedness at school (83%) compared to the schoolwide rate, emphasizing the importance of our school culture investments for this student population, as well as the student body as a whole.
-2024 Dashboard While suspension rates remained low, the lack of progress in absenteeism and attendance, paired with the decline in student climate survey results, continue to demonstrate the need for strategic efforts in this area.
+Goal and Action #(s) Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Goal 1, Action 3 Goal 1, Action 4 While we have seen success with our current initiatives on attendance and culture, it is critical that we maintain this as an area of focus to help all of our students succeed.
+For absenteeism, ELs showed the highest rate of growth in the last year, demonstrating the powerful impact of school-based initiatives on their performance.
+Similarly, while the absenteeism rate for low-income students matched the schoolwide rate, it was the result of a slightly faster rate of increase.
+Similarly, our English Learners on the school climate survey expressed an even higher level of appreciation for their sense of safety (84%) and connectedness (91%) at school than the schoolwide rate, emphasizing the benefit and importance of our school culture investments for this student population.
+While the number of foster youth is too small to be disclosed on the CA Dashboard, internal analysis shows that these students face more barriers to school engagement, evidenced both in school attendance and sense of belonging and safety at school.
+2023-24 The trends described above have continued, and while progress is being made, it is clear that continued investment is needed. we have made to develop a culture of STEM excellence, with an emphasis on Restorative Justice practices and culturally relevant approaches that we have seen be particularly impactful for our English Learners, low-income students, and foster youth.
 We will monitor chronic absenteeism rates for low-income students, English Learners, and foster youth as well as schoolwide.
 We will also continue to monitor suspension and expulsion rates (currently 0% across all subgroups).
 Additionally, we will monitor school climate survey data for both sense of safety and school belonging for English Learners and foster youth, as well as schoolwide.
 (We do not collect income data as part of the climate survey).